 Their welcome email is a fantastic example of how you can approach your drip campaign because it is so simple yet so effective.
 You can replicate this type of email for your drip sequence – all you need to do is write a compelling intro and links to your best posts.

-If your drip campaign emails aren’t generating the conversion you’re expecting from subscribers, then you might as well try the aggressive sales approach.
+If you want your drip campaign emails to generate the conversion you’re expecting from subscribers, then you might as well try a more aggressive sales approach as well.
 By featuring the overwhelming benefits of your products or services, you might persuade subscribers to give in and become one of your customers.

 An interesting and unique approach to this method was implemented by Trello recently through its Twelve Days to Trello.
 The campaign was launched during the holiday seasons, and the title is a play on words to the song “12 Days of Christmas.”